LBNL-JCI-ICF/better/README.md

 <br/>

 #### Input Data Format
-Please note that this tool was initially developed for an international market and therefore the current alpha version uses metric/SI units (such as square meters instead of square feet for building area) for some inputs and outputs.
-Later releases will focus on the US market and will use imperial units (e.g., square feet).
+Please note that the BETTER source code was initially developed for a global market and therefore the current version uses metric/SI units (such as square meters instead of square feet for building area) for some inputs and outputs.

 Sample data for 10 buildings are included in `./data/portfolio.xlsx`.
 Metadata for each building to be analyzed should be entered in the “Metadata” tab, one row per building.
 Utility data for all fuel types should be entered on the “Utility” tab.
 Be sure to double check that the building ID, fuel type, and units are accurate for each utility bill entry, and be sure to save the file as `portfolio.xlsx`.
 Overwrite the file to suit your needs.